robin-raymond/zax.io/meta-types.md

 ### Meta-types with multiple omitted meta argument types

-More than one argument can be specified to a meta-type allowing for multiple types to be defined at compile time.
+More than one argument can be specified to a meta-type allowing for multiple types to be defined at compile-time.

 ````zax
 MyType$(TypeA, TypeB) :: type {